 This is the bulk of the case against Paxton, but it’s not the entirety of it.
 The charge also implicates Paxton in the fraud charges against former Servergy CEO Mapp, who faces the most dramatic charges of lying to investors by claiming that the company had bulk pre-orders from Amazon and Freescale when they did not.
 Some of those investors were people who were recruited by Paxton, and phrases like “Paxton did nothing to determine whether Mapp’s claims were true” appear several times throughout the filing.
 Similar charges against Mapp stem from claims that Servergy’s product—computer servers—were especially energy efficient and cutting edge, which does not appear to have been the case.
 Paxton is associated with those claims, too, in the filing.
 “While Paxton possessed no technical expertise and did not know whether any of Servergy’s claims were true, he conducted no due diligence to confirm, clarify, or correct Servergy’s claims,” the document states.

 Those were criminal charges in Texas; these are civil charges.
 The criminal charges are felony counts—which could potentially mean jail time.
-Civil charges from the SEC are a lawsuit, which means that the penalties are more limited.
+The civil charges from the SEC carry more limited penalties.
 If the federal government wants to go after Paxton on criminal charges, those charges will come from the Justice Department and the FBI, not the Securities Exchange Commission.

 Otherwise, though, they’re pretty similar.
-The SEC’s charge contains more information than was available in his Collin County indictment, but the nature of the claims against Paxton are about the same.
+The SEC’s charge contains more information than was available in the Collin County indictment, but the nature of the claims against Paxton are about the same.

 Are these charges politically motivated?

 Ken Paxton would certainly like you to think so.
-After the initial indictments came down last year, his spokesman said as much.
-That’s not the most compelling argument in Collin County, though, which is one of the more conservative counties in Texas (according to the Baker Institute, Collin County is the sixth most conservative in the state).
+After the initial indictments came down in 2015, his spokesman said as much.
+That’s not the most compelling argument in Collin County, though, which back then was one of the more conservative counties in Texas (according to the Baker Institute, in 2014 Collin County was the sixth most conservative in the state).
 For their part, the prosecutors in Collin County say that the accusation of political motivation “recycles the usual sound bites, culled from the play book of any public official whose conduct places them in the cross-hairs of a grand-jury investigation.”

 The fact that the SEC’s charges have nothing to do with Paxton’s role as attorney general, or his work as a politician generally, also make the “politically motivated” claim harder to argue.
 Paxton is a Republican, but he’s not charged with doing anything political—he’s charged with defrauding investors while working as a part-time legislator.
 He may say that the charges are politically motivated, but it’s hard to see how that explanation holds up.